TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: Grab

 Dubbed Cross-Border SG-JB (Beta), the service lets you book a ride from wherever you are in Singapore to your destination in selected areas across the Causeway.
-This service will start rolling out gradually from 4th May 2026, so you may or may not see it on your Grab app for now.
+This service started rolling out on 4th May 2026, so you may or may not see it on your Grab app for now.

 What are the pick-up & drop-off locations?